Participants in the 2018 KNCSB annual meeting were challenged to start new ministries in Kansas-Nebraska counties that don’t have a gospel witness.

 Giving to the national Cooperative Program will be increased by one-half of 1 percent for a total of 29 percent.

 - President: Derrick Lynch, pastor of Blue Valley Baptist Church, Overland Park, Kan.
-He previously served as vice president for two years.

 - Vice president: Voyt Lynn, pastor of First Baptist Church, Douglass, Kan.